chanyoonzhu/leetcode-python/index.md

     - subarray sum with a target: sliding window with prefix-sum / two pointers
         - eg: 209,930,1658
     - use a sliding window to keep the running sum of last n items: 837-New 21 Game
+    - largest size of subsequence with in target diff:
+        - tip: sort first
+        - eg. 1610-Maximum Number of Visible Points(hard, 2D)
 - tips:
     - can use monotonically decreasing queue to keep track of the max/min in window.
 Suitable for when the window size is large. eg.239,1696